saerx/access-toolkit/src/pages/audiences.md

 If an artwork, film or performance includes flashing or stroboscopic lights, audiences should be informed in advance and this information clearly stated in the access statement.
 Flash photography should be avoided unless absolutely necessary and if used a clear warning should be given to audience members.

-### Online Events and Live Streaming

-Many people cannot attend in person events for multiple reasons such as disability, access barriers, geography, cost or personal responsibilities.
-All public events should be available online or be live streamed, expanding the reach of the event and reducing barriers to participation.
-This can be done via online meeting services such as [Zoom](https://zoom.us/)’s Webinar feature or live streaming services.
-Online meeting software often includes captioning services which facilitate access ford/Deaf and hard of hearing?

 ### Masks and COVID Safer Events

 With COVID policies in most public spaces having been lifted, older, chronically ill and those with suppressed immune systems face huge risks in attending public events.
 Events can be made safer with HEPA filters, requesting mask wearing, maintaining social distance, and to take a COVID test before attending.
 It should also be advised that anyone with cold or flu-like symptoms should not attend, and when in doubt, not to attend.
 Please note that oral d/Deaf people often use lipreading to understand speakers, so speakers should remove masks when speaking or wear clear masks.

 Alternatively, regular masked events should be programmed, to provide safe and accessible opportunities to experience a programme.

+### Online Events and Live Streaming

+Many people cannot attend in person events for multiple reasons such as disability, access barriers, geography, cost or personal responsibilities.
+All public events should be available online or be live streamed, expanding the reach of the event and reducing barriers to participation.
+This can be done via online meeting services such as [Zoom](https://zoom.us/)’s Webinar feature or live streaming services.
+Online meeting software often includes captioning services which facilitate access ford/Deaf and hard of hearing?

+### Navilens

+[Navilens](https://museos.navilens.com/index-en.html) is a smartphone enabled technology that via an app scans colourful codes and guides blind and low vision people to navigate public spaces.
+Navilens can be used in galleries as digital signage to guide and share information with vocal instructions for blind and low vision attendees.

+Learn more about Navilens on Art and Disability Ireland’s Webinar on [Access Technology for Audio Description & Captioning: Supporting an Accessible Arts Programme](https://www.youtube.com/watch?v=K6JVsau4zw0).

 ### Perfume / Chemical Sensitivity